 Paintbrushes – medium sized for painting backgrounds and a fine brush (000) can be used for ringlets or pasting edges of needle lace slips.

 To construct your figure you will need

-• Wadding – used for padding
+• Wadding – for filling flat areas.

 ‘Raised Embroidery, Barbara and Roy Hurst, ISBN-13: 978-1853912030